TUI-NICR/nicr-scene-analysis-datasets/README.md

 The dataset can be used as an iterator (detectron2 usually does this) and can then be mapped with the custom mappers to generate the correct layout of the data.

 ## Changelog
+**Version 0.5.4 (Jun 07, 2023)**
+- SUNRGB-D:
+  - fix for `depth_force_mm=True`:
+    - divide by 8 (shift by 3 to right) instead of divide by 10
+    - updated depth stats
+    - for more details, see notes in [nicr_scene_analysis_datasets/datasets/sunrgbd/dataset.py](nicr_scene_analysis_datasets/datasets/sunrgbd/dataset.py#L213)
+    - note, for `depth_force_mm=False`, nothing changed, everything is as before (EMSANet / EMSAFormer)
+- SceneNet RGB-D: add support for instances and scene classes
+- add `identifier2idx()` to base dataset class to search for samples by identifier

 **Version 0.5.3 (Mar 31, 2023)**
 - *no dataset preparation related changes*
 - minor changes to `nicr_sa_prepare_labeled_point_clouds` and `nicr_sa_labeled_pc_viewer`

 **Version 0.5.2 (Mar 28, 2023)**
-- hypersim: change instance encoding: do not view G and B channel as uint16 use bit shifting instead
+- Hypersim: change instance encoding: do not view G and B channel as uint16 use bit shifting instead
 - add new scripts and update entry points:
   - `nicr_sa_prepare_dataset`: prepare a dataset (replaces `python -m ...` calls)
   - `nicr_sa_prepare_labeled_point_clouds`: create labeled point clouds as ply files similar to ScanNet benchmark